jufis/docker-rest-client/README.md

 #Sample docker rest client
 This is a sample app inheriting from spring boot to create a REST client container to communicate for the docker-rest-server repository purposes.

-It uses the rhuss excelenet [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin "rhuss docker-maven-plugin") to build/start/stop/push/check logs a docker image.
+It uses the rhuss [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin "rhuss docker-maven-plugin") to build/start/stop/push/check logs a docker image.

 It assumes you run a local private docker-registry running on port 443 over SSL wihout basic auth.